-Concrete Section 346
+Concrete with Air Entrainment Section 346

 Bar Reinforcement Section 931

 Prestressing Reinforcement Section 933

 Steel Sheet Piles Section 962

-For temporary steel sheet piles meet the requirements specified in the Plans.
+For temporary steel sheet piles meet the requirements specified in the plans.

 455-9.3 Steel Sheet Piling: Drive steel sheet piling and cut off true to line and grade.
 Install steel sheet piling with a suitable hammer.
 Remove and replace any section damaged during handling and installation at no additional expense to the Department.